 We stuff braided square ropes made of fibers (PTFE, Graphite, or Aramid) into the “stuffing box” around the shaft.
 A gland follower is tightened to compress these rings against the shaft.

-• The Catch: Friction creates massive heat.
-Therefore, gland packing must leak.
-A steady drip of the pumped fluid acts as a coolant.
-If you tighten it to stop the drip, you will burn the seal and score the shaft.
+- The Catch: Friction creates massive heat.
+Therefore, gland packing must leak a steady drip to act as a coolant.
+If you tighten it to stop the drip entirely, you will burn the seal and cause shaft scoring.

 3. The “Fluid Film” Method: Mechanical Seals